-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of
+On successful completion of this programme you will have knowledge and understanding of:

 - A1. mathematics required for the description of the physical world; - A2. the breakdown of classical (19th century) physics and the revolution in physics at the beginning of the 20th century; - A3. special relativity and its application in nuclear physics and high-energy particle scattering; - A4. the quantitative description of oscillating systems and wave-motion; - A5.
-Newtonian mechanics and its application to physical systems: - A6. quantum theory, both from qualitative and quantitative (quantum mechanics) viewpoints; - A7. application of quantum theory to describe the structure of atoms and nuclei; - A8. the laws of thermodynamics and their consequences for the behaviour of physical systems;

-- A9. statistical mechanics as a basis for the microscopic description of thermodynamic systems; - A10. electricity, magnetism and their unification through the laws of electromagnetism; - A11. a wide range of physics experimental techniques; - A12. electromagnetic waves and optics; - A13. quantum theory applied to relativistic systems; - A14. advanced classical and quantum mechanics and electromagnetism; - A15. specific topics selected for a dissertation and final year project; - A16. lasers, optical fibres and photonic devices; - A17. the electrodynamic principles that determine the optical properties of materials including their non-linear optical properties.
+Newtonian mechanics and its application to physical systems; - A6. quantum theory, both from qualitative and quantitative (quantum mechanics) viewpoints; - A7. application of quantum theory to describe the structure of atoms and nuclei; - A8. the laws of thermodynamics and their consequences for the behaviour of physical systems; - A9. statistical mechanics as a basis for the microscopic description of thermodynamic systems; - A10. electricity, magnetism and their unification through the laws of electromagnetism; - A11. a wide range of physics experimental techniques; - A12. electromagnetic waves and optics; - A13. quantum theory applied to relativistic systems;